-Math fictions for elementary pupils- Are these academically supportive?
+Math fiction for elementary pupils- Are these academically supportive?

 Academics encompasses multiple subjects, math is one of them.
-While reference books and other resources are often effective to clarify elementary learners about concepts, can math fiction make a special move-in-making value?
+While reference books and other resources are often effective in clarifying elementary learners’ concepts, can math fiction make a special move-in-making value?

 Choosing math fiction as a pastime company is a good choice, but these options can have a special place if they have a role in academics as well.
 Amongst these confusions, a research report by David L Haury gave out some noteworthy insights.

 David outlined that connecting math to daily life is one of the best ways to learn, and literature in daily life ensures the same by proving that it is inherent in human thinking about life experiences.
 With these insights, he gave out a list of grounds where these books can prove assistive:

 - Providing an exercise scenario or a model for math-related content